matsu-chara/my_terraform/base/README.md

-# Our first AWS configuration for Terraform
+# AWS configuration for Terraform
 An initial configuration for Terraform

 ## Usage